lindavr/Docs/readme.md

 If you're not already familiar with making Github contributions, you will also need to install a local Git tool such as Git Bash, a Markdown editor, and learn some Git commands.
 The [Get started using a local repository](#get-started-using-a-local-repository) section will have more details on this.
 This may seem confusing if you've never used Git or Github, but after a few weeks of usage, it will become second nature.

-**Note**: Microsoft employees that own (or are regular contributors to) docs.microsoft.com content, are expected to use a fork of the private repo where their content resides.

 #### Additional considerations

 * If you submit a pull request with new files or significant changes to documentation or code samples, we may also need to correspond with you in the pull request, asking you to submit an online Contribution License Agreement (CLA).